athos/Drains/README.md

 ### `d/group-by`

-Another convenient facility is `d/group-by`. `d/group-by` creates a fresh copy of the given drain every time it encounters a new key value (calculated with the specified key-fn), and manages each respectively through the aggregation:
+Another convenient facility is `d/group-by`. `d/group-by` creates a fresh copy of the given drain every time it encounters a new key value (calculated with the specified key-fn), and manages each of the copies respectively through the aggregation:

 ```clj
 (d/reduce (d/group-by even? (d/drain conj))